pen-lang/pen/doc/src/references/command-line-tools.md

 The `pen` command has the following sub-commands.

-For more information, see help by running `pen --help`.
+For more information, see its help message by running `pen --help`.

 ## `build` command